 That home video is of me, Allie Lazar, 4 years old, in 1989 (yes, I was a large kid).
-Ever since a very young age, growing up in the mean streets of suburban Chicagoland, I’ve had a passion for cooking, flavors, eating and food — intensely devouring all things edible like a possessed chubby demon child.
-Since I’ve always spent my days planning my next meal, it was only fitting to channel this unhealthy food obsession in the form of something a bit more socially acceptable: eat a lot, take photos of food, test recipes, study ingredients, learn from the best in the industry, and then write about it, AKA become a food writer.
+Ever since a very young age, growing up in the mean streets of suburban Chicago, I’ve been a good eater — intensely devouring all things edible like a possessed chubby demon child.
+Since I’ve always spent my days eating, writing, cooking, and planning my next meal, it was only fitting to channel this unhealthy food obsession in the form of something a bit more socially acceptable: become a food writer.
+Plus, it’s a legit excuse for never going on a diet.

-– I have taken all of the photos on the site (unless otherwise noted/linked to), so please don’t steal them.
+– I took all of the photos on the site (unless otherwise noted), so please don’t steal them.
 Or if you do, give me credit for being the fab photog I pretend to be.

 – I also get off on reading comments, so feel free to tell me if you want to be my new best friend…. or if you think my drivel is full of shit.

-– I’m also one of “THOSE PEOPLE” who post photos of food (and maybe sometimes cats, dogs and Seinfeld references), so if you don’t roll your eyes at #foodporn posted at a healthy rate, twatme, likeme, and insta-assme on da world wide social media webz.
+– I’m also one of “THOSE PEOPLE” who post photos of food (and maybe sometimes cats, dogs and Seinfeld references), so if you don’t roll your eyes at #foodporn posted at a healthy rate, twatme, likeme, and insta-assme on da world wide social media webz –> @pickupthefork

 – Questions, comments, complaints all welcome.
 Email me at email@example.com